 Instead of using an oversized piece of art for your wall, create an area of interest by painting a section of wall behind a favourite piece of furniture.
 Increase its impact by painting a darker outer area then a slightly lighter shade inside to ‘frame’ the paint effect.

 Love this hallway idea?
-Find 15 fresh paint ideas for hallways to inspire your space.
+Find more hallway paint ideas to inspire your space.

 12. Create eye-catching shapes with paint

 In a bedroom with few architectural features, you can be more daring with the pattern created by the colour blocking, while unexpected colour combinations will give your walls punch and character.

 Recreate the paint effect in this room by keeping, in the main, to a similar palette of tones, then add a surprise splash of strong colour.
 Mixing square blocks with geometric triangles only amplifies the effect.

 Find more paint ideas for bedrooms to find your perfect colour scheme.

 13. Paint a statement ceiling